ziutek/simple_go_wiki/README.md

 As you can see it uses the *if - else* statement to determine that is there the article selected or not.
-If article is selected then *id* field of the *ArticleList* has no zero value and we can render *title* and *body* variables.
+If article is selected then *id* field of the *Article* struct (defined later) has no zero value so we can render *title* and *body* variables.
 Otherwise we print our alternative text.

 #### An interlude about the context stack.